Chart Color Schemes

 The level of cultural diversity witnessed in Ridgehaven was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ridgehaven was found to have above average cultural diversity, with 24.9% of its population born overseas and 14.9% speaking a language other than English at home.
-The predominant religion in Ridgehaven is Christianity, comprising 46.5% of the population.
-Notably, the 'Other' religious category comprises 2.5%, higher than the Greater Adelaide average of 1.8%.
+Ridgehaven's cultural diversity was found to be above average, with 24.9% of its population born overseas and 14.9% speaking a language other than English at home.
+Christianity was the main religion in Ridgehaven, comprising 46.5% of its population.
+The most notable overrepresentation was in the 'Other' category, which made up 2.5% of Ridgehaven's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity